 Now, another big issue for Medorrhinum is his inability to accept responsibility.
 Why?
 As Sankaran said, there is an inner weakness in the sycotic miasm that must be covered up; so not surprisingly, Medorrhinum is in the rubrics “doomed”, “procrastinates” and “never accomplishes what he undertakes”.
 Being handed a responsibility might make Medorrhinum so terrified, he might over-react by being harsh, defensive and angry.
 He knows that any responsibility puts stress on him that he doesn’t have the fortitude to withstand.

 Because they have to cover up this weakness, they are often seen as bombastic, bragging, rude, aggressive, bullying, etc.; they are unable to accept even the slightest criticism, suggestion or correction without going to extremes of reaction.
 (Mind: despair, criticism, from the smallest).

-OK?
-I have a whole sink full of dinner dishes; so….
-Bye, see you again next time!
+I have a whole sink full of dirty dishes to do; so….we should probably end here.
+See you again next time!